Term Life Insurance Quotes

 No Medical Exam Life Insurance

 In no medical exam underwriting, as the name implies, no medical examination is required.
-However, there is more information the insurer requires about your health, background and financial history.
+However, there is more information the insurer requires about your health, background, and financial history.

 It is common for the insurance agent or company to require you to be submitted for a background check in order to see any negative financial or criminal history.
 Also, they check your DMV records to see accident history.
 Lastly, they will usually check prescription databases in order to get an idea of your medication history.
 With some policies, the underwriter will also request access to your medical records.